rocicorp/replicache/README.md

  * Continuous tests
  * Basic Perf Benchmarks (just so we know where we are, espec relative to Go)
  * Monitoring of WASM bundle size

+## FAQ

+### Why is a project called "repc" written in Rust?

+Yeah.
+It standard for "Replicache Client".
+Eventually, this project will probably just be renamed to "replicache" and take over the root repository.